Powerlearnproject/se-day1-assignment-Ngendo044/NGENDO044.md

 List and briefly explain the phases of the Software Development Life Cycle. phase 1.
 Planning - This is the initial phase where the project's goals, scope, timeline, resources and potential risks are defined. phase 2.
-Feasibility study - I thia phase, the project's feasibility is assessed in terms of technical, operational and financial aspects. phase 3.
+Feasibility study - I this phase, the project's feasibility is assessed in terms of technical, operational and financial aspects. phase 3.
 System design - Bases on the requirements and feasibility analysis, database and user interfacea etc. The system's technical blue print is created here. phase 4.
 Implementation - Also knon as coding phase.
 This is where the actual development of the software begins.
 Developers write code based on the design requirement.
 Phase 5.
 Testing - After coding, the software undergoes rigorous testing to identify and fix any bugs.
 Includes unit testing and UAT.